 Remote teaching of this course

 In the current Covid-19 situation, this course will be delivered 100% online.
 For flexibility, this will be taught in 5 half-day (4 hour) blocks from 09:30 to 13:30.
 Plus a 1 hour per-attendee-organisation mentoring session scheduled at your convenience.
-(Face-to-face versions of this course are delivered over 3 full days.)

-DSE has lots of experience in online course delivery and we’ve found that, when done right, the learning outcomes are at least 90% as good as a face-to-face equivalent.
+DSE has lots of experience in online course delivery and we’ve found that, when done right, the learning outcomes are as good as our face to face equivalent training

 Places go fast!
 We maintain a waiting list in case of any cancellations.

 This is a hands-on course, based on official AnyLogic material.
 It blends conceptual understanding and simulation development via a series of models we construct from scratch.
 These aim to cover key AnyLogic capabilities in a cumulative way, whilst also giving you insight into advanced features we aren’t able to cover in-depth.